-My current research focuses on understanding the mechanisms of learning in immersive learning environments (including but not limited to virtual and augmented reality).
+My current research focuses on understanding the mechanisms of learning and behavior change in immersive learning environments (including but not limited to virtual and augmented reality).
 In order to take a significant step towards truly understanding how people learn I focus on combining laboratory research with experiments in classrooms using theories from cognitive psychology and modern methodology.
 At the VR Learning Lab we can assess the learning process by measuring cognitive and emotional activity in real time with measures such as EEG, GSR, and eye tracking.
 We also collaborate with some of the leading educational technology companies and teachers to investigate how immersive technology influences learning, motivation, and interest in classroom settings.
 The goal of my research is to develop evidence-based knowledge that can guide instructional designers to develop learning material more optimally, and to inspire further innovative research in this field.
 For more information see virtuallearninglab.net.

 Makransky, G., Terkildsen, T. S., & Mayer, R. E. (2019).
 Adding immersive virtual reality to a science lab simulation causes more presence but less learning.
 Learning and Instruction.
 60. 225-236. https://doi.org/10.1016/j.learninstruc.2017.12.007

 Makransky, G., Petersen G. B. (2019).
 Investigating the process of learning with desktop virtual reality: A structural equation modeling approach.
 Computers & Education. https://doi.org/10.1016/j.compedu.2019.02.002

 Meyer O.A., Omdahl M.K. & Makransky G., (2019).
 Investigating the effect of pre-training when learning through immersive virtual reality and video: A media and methods experiment.
 Computers & Education. doi: https://doi.org/10.1016/j.compedu.2019.103603